bkielbasa/developer20/content/post/garnish-simple-varnish-in-go/index.md

 }
 {{< / highlight >}}

+At the beginning, we create the `data` struct which holds all the information about the cache: the data itself and the timeout (how long it stays in the memory).
+Then, we use mutexes to make sure we're not facing [race condition](https://en.wikipedia.org/wiki/Race_condition) problem and set the proper timeout.

-It has some issues.
+But, it has some issues.
 For example,  when a new value is set to an existing key with higher duration then the previous key’s duration will invalidate the second value.
+Here's an example which demonstrates the issue.

 {{< highlight go >}}
 c.store(key, value, time.Millisecond*50)
 c.store(key, value2, time.Millisecond*100) // this will be cleared after 50ms
 {{< / highlight >}}

-But, as long as we don’t have any other way of [invaliding the cache](https://www.varnish-software.com/wiki/content/tutorials/varnish/vcl_examples.html) we have nothing to worry about.
+As long as we don’t have any other way of [invaliding the cache](https://www.varnish-software.com/wiki/content/tutorials/varnish/vcl_examples.html) we have nothing to worry about.
 You, the Reader, can add both functionalities as an excercise.

 Our HTTP accelerator will support only one header - `Cache-Control`.
 There are a lot [headers related to caching](http://book.varnish-software.com/3.0/HTTP.html#cache-related-headers) but we won’t support all of them.
 Just in the name of simplicity.